sradics/digital-garden/_notes/Team Genius.md

 ---
 is 50 (you might think of those as good friends), and the 150, your friends.
 And then we know there are at least two more layers beyond that: one at 500 which you might think of as acquaintances, so again this is including everybody within the 150 as well; finally, one at 1,500 who are basically the number of faces you can put names to.10 — location: [740](kindle://book?action=open&asin=B00OG8AXKO&location=740) ^ref-41784

 ---
+is 50 (you might think of those as good friends), and the 150, your friends.
+And then we know there are at least two more layers beyond that: one at 500 which you might think of as acquaintances, so again this is including everybody within the 150 as well; finally, one at 1,500 who are basically the number of faces you can put names to. — location: [814](kindle://book?action=open&asin=B00OG8AXKO&location=814) ^ref-25558

+---
 coincidentally, corresponds with the limits of our short-term memory.
 Fifteen is the number of people with whom we can have deep trust in the face of almost any turn of events (“sympathy group”).
 Fifty is a familial grouping, a small tribe with whom we can securely travel in dangerous country (“band”).
 One hundred fifty is the optimal size for a group of people living together in a community (“friendship group”); — location: [745](kindle://book?action=open&asin=B00OG8AXKO&location=745) ^ref-37726